pepijn/travel_log/README.md

 ## Usage

 Check out the repository, open `travel_log.org` and run `C-c C-v C-b` to run all the blocks.
+The editable travel log appears after the first two blocks have been executed.